apple-oss-distributions/dyld/testing/README.txt

 When build lines are executed, the current directory is set to the test case's .dtest dir.
 Build lines may contain the follow variables:
     $BUILD_DIR    - expands to the directory in $DSTROOT where this test case binaries are installed
     $RUN_DIR      - expands to the directory in /AppleInternal/ where this test case binaries will be run
     $TEMP_DIR     - expands to a temporary directory that will be delete after this test case is built
     $CC           - expands to the C compiler command line for the current platform.
 It includes the min-os-version option, then SDK option, and the architectures.
     $CXX          - expands to the C++ compiler plus standard options
+    $DEPENDS_ON   - adds a build time dependency to the next argument on the commandline
+    $SKIP_INSTALL - prevents the built binary from being installed
+    $SYM_LINK     - creates a symlink
+    $CP           - copies a file

 When run lines are executed, the current directory is set to what $RUN_DIR was during build.
 Run lines may contain the follow variables:
     $RUN_DIR       - expands to the directory in /AppleInternal/ where this test case binaries are installed
-    $REQUIRE_CRASH - expands to the 'nocr' tool which is used when a program is expected to "crash" in order to pass

-When a test program runs, it should initially print out the name of the test case.
-Ex:
- [BEGIN] dlfoo-thread-safe
-Then it should print a pass or fail message with the same test name.
-Ex:
- [PASS] dlfoo-thread-safe

-To support tests that dyld is supposed to terminate, use $REQUIRE_CRASH on the RUN: line along with setting env var NOCR_TEST_NAME to the name of the test case.
-When that env var is set, the nocr tool wil print out the [BEGIN], then [PASS] if the test crashes otherwise [FAIL].
-Ex:
-  // RUN:  NOCR_TEST_NAME="dylib-static-link missing" $REQUIRE_CRASH ./dylib-static-missing.exe
+The file "test_support.h" provides support functions to correctly write tests.
+The primariy interfaces provided are three printf like functions (technially they are implemented as macros in order to capture line info for logging):

+    void PASS(const char* format, ...);
+    void FAIL(const char* format, ...);
+    void LOG(const char* format, ...);

+PASS() and FAIL() will take care of appropriately formatting the messages for the various test environments that dyld_tests run in.
+LOG() will capture messages in a per image queue.
+By default these logs are emitted if a test fails, and they are ignored if a test succeeds.
+While debugging tests logs can be emitted even during success by setting the LOG_ON_SUCCESS environment variable.
+This allows us to leave logging statements in production dyld_tests.Fdtra

 To support tests that are platform specific, add the BUILD_ONLY: line which specifies the platform.
 Valid platforms are: MacOSX, iOS, watchOS, and tvOS.
 When a specific platform is specified, a